Divyansh-77/aws-event-driven-pipeline/README.md

 3. Navigate into the `sales_data/` folder.
 4. Upload the provided `sales_data.csv` file.
 5. Navigate to the **Amazon DynamoDB** console.
 6. Open the table named `sales-pipeline-data-table-<...>` and explore its items.
-The data from the CSV will appear within seconds.
+The data from the CSV will appear within the seconds.

 ---